tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 See [README-Bluemix.md](../../README-Bluemix.md) for _all_ the details.

--- updates: Added authorization bearer to the outbound web service. in order to retrieve proper data please update "define global objects' and change value of context.global.FreeboardAuthTocken variable.
-Male sure to pass http header in freeboard Authorization: "Bearer "+"value of FREEBOARD_TOKEN" (one that yous set during bluemix configuration) outbound webservice is accessible via "your node red host"/red/getGlobalDataJson Do not forget to add authorization header.
+-- updates: Added authorization bearer to the outbound web service. in order to retrieve proper data please make sure to pass http header in freeboard Authorization: "Bearer "+"value of FREEBOARD_TOKEN" (one that yous set during bluemix configuration) outbound webservice is accessible via "your node red host"/red/getGlobalDataJson
 <img src="../../images/Freeboard/Add%20authorization%20header.png"></img>